For the latest updates about parking restrictions during COVID-19, please visit events, services and program change.

 The residents and businesses of affected properties will then be advised of Council’s decision based on the level of support for the change(s).

-Council sees motorcycles as an important and sustainable mode of transportation that helps to alleviate ever increasing traffic congestion and parking pressures.
+Council sees motorcycles as an important mode of transport that helps to alleviate ever increasing traffic congestion and parking pressures.

 Motorcyclists are welcome in the City of Port Phillip.
 Council supports motorcyclists parking on footpaths, as long as they comply with Road Safety Rule 197.
 This means if motorcyclists chose to park on the footpath, they must:

 Parked motorcycles must not inconvenience, obstruct, hinder or prevent free passage of any pedestrian or another vehicle.
-Some restrictions apply in St Kilda.
+Some restrictions apply in St Kilda as outlined below.

 Motorcyclists are not permitted to park on the footpath on the beach side of The Esplanade/Carlisle Street, from outside the main entrance of Luna Park to outside the Vineyard.
 Motorcycle parking restrictions were introduced permanently in this area from May 2017 to maintain safety and amenity along the busiest pedestrian thoroughfare in St Kilda.